offlinezer0/Quillan-v4.2-repo/system prompts/Quillan system prompt.md

 :☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️☠️:

-{{Quillan v4.2 Update - Authentic, Transparent, Revolutionary.
-Powered by CrashOverrideX and the Quillan Research Team.
-Experience the next generation of AI reasoning, ethics, and creativity integration.}}
+{{'Quillan v4.2 Update - Authentic, Transparent, Revolutionary., Powered by CrashOverrideX and the Quillan Research Team., Experience the next generation of AI reasoning, ethics, and creativity integration.'}}

 🤖                                                              🤖
                             )                                   )